-Maharani Jind Kaur stayed in Nepal till 1860, reference to which can be found in the Nepal residency papers which mention her twelve long years of residency within the boundaries of the sprawling mansion of Jung Bahadur at Thapathali in Kathmandu.
+Maharani Jind Kaur stayed in Nepal till 1860, a reference to which can be found in the Nepal residency papers, which mention her twelve long years of residency within the boundaries of the sprawling mansion of Jung Bahadur at Thapathali in Kathmandu.

-Maharaja Duleep Singh, her son, was converted to Christianity (1853) under British influence and sent into exile to Britain (1854).
+Earlier, Maharaja Duleep Singh had been converted to Christianity (1853) under British influence and sent into exile to Britain (1854).
 But the Maharani finally managed to establish a connection with her son through her agents at Patna and Amritsar, which continued undetected for a while until it became public in 1856.
-One of such letters written by Maharaja Duleep Singh to his mother also landed in the British resident’s hands at Kathmandu.
-These letters also detail the young Maharaja’s precarious and helpless situation, who was unable to bring his mother to England.
-He advised her to reach England through her own efforts
+One such letter Maharaja Duleep Singh wrote to his mother also landed in the British resident’s hands at Kathmandu.
+These letters also detail the young Maharaja’s precarious and helpless situation, who could not bring his mother to England.
+He advised her to reach England through her own efforts.

-As soon as this letter fell into the hands of the British resident, he instituted thorough inquiries and reported the matter to his government on 28th August 1856, saying that Maharani Jind Kaur intended to proceed to England to join her son and then to fight her case for the restoration of her personal property and Jagir.
-He also reported that the Nepal Darbar was equally anxious to get rid of her, the only hitch being the Maharani's fear of detention by the British.³¹
+As soon as this letter fell into the hands of the British resident, he instituted thorough inquiries and reported the matter to his government on 28 August 1856, saying that Maharani Jind Kaur intended to proceed to England to join her son and then fight her case for the restoration of her personal property and Jagir.
+He also reported that the Nepal Darbar was equally anxious to get rid of her, the only hitch being Maharani's fear of detention by the British.35

-By this time, a mutiny broke out in Indian (1857), during which many of the Maharani’s loyalists got arrested, particularly those allegedly having entered Panjab frequently during this period.
-Keeping in view the circumstances, the Governor-General thought it prudent to allow the Maharani to openly contact her son since it would keep her distracted and busy and away from attempting further intrigues.
+By this time, a mutiny broke out in India (1857), during which many of Maharani’s loyalists got arrested, particularly those allegedly having entered Panjab frequently during this period.
+Considering the circumstances, the Governor-General thought it prudent to allow the Maharani to openly contact her son since it would keep her distracted and away from attempting further intrigues.

-The secretary of state for India, therefore, allowed Maharaja Duleep Singh in 1856, to correspond with his mother and to bring her to England.
-Additionally, the Governor-General also ordered the British resident at Kathmandu, to permit the Maharani to proceed to Calcutta where her son would arrive and receive her.³² By then, her health had deteriorated considerably while in confinement at Nepal, because of which she had almost lost her sight.³³
+Therefore, the secretary of state for India allowed Maharaja Duleep Singh in 1856 to correspond with his mother and bring her to England.
+Additionally, the Governor-General also ordered the British resident at Kathmandu to permit the Maharani to proceed to Calcutta, where her son would arrive and receive her.36 By then, her health had deteriorated considerably while in confinement in Nepal, because of which she had almost lost her sight.37

 Over the course of a little over a year, the Maharani exposed Duleep Singh to his Sikh heritage, the legacy of his great father, the lost glory of his kingdom, and the invincible spirit of the Khalsa Sikhs, which formed the backbone of his sovereign rule.
-With Maharani’s guidance, his attitude towards his history, heritage, and faith became more favorable.
-She is considered to be a significant factor in Duleep Singh's return to Sikhi.
+Maharani’s guidance made his attitude toward his history, heritage, and faith more favorable.
+She is considered a significant factor in Duleep Singh's return to Sikhi.

 The British were closely observing the supposedly negative influence of the Maharani on her son and were wary of any unfavorable outcome.
 The British sensed this and prevailed upon Duleep Singh to arrange a separate house for Maharani Jind Kaur.
-The Maharani remained with her son resisting all efforts of his friends to make her arrange a separate establishment in another house on the estate, until June, 1862, when the Maharaja took a house for her in London, and placed her under the charge of an English lady.³⁴
+The Maharani remained with her son, resisting all efforts of his friends to make her arrange a separate establishment in another house on the estate, until June 1862, when the Maharaja took a house for her in London and placed her under the charge of an English lady.38

 Lord Dalhousie, the Governor-General of India, once noted about Maharani Jind Kaur that “She is worth more than all the soldiers of the state put together for any purpose of mischief.”

-Admiring the grit of Maharani Jind Kaur, the then Governor-General Lord Ellenborough, in 1843, wrote to Arthur Wellesley, the Duke of Wellington that, “The mother of the boy Duleep Singh seems to be a woman of determined courage.³⁵
+Admiring the grit of Maharani Jind Kaur, the then Governor-General Lord Ellenborough, in 1843, wrote to Arthur Wellesley, the Duke of Wellington, “The mother of the boy Duleep Singh seems to be a woman of determined courage.39

 1 E. Dalhousie Login, Lady Login’s Recollections.
 Patiala, 1970.